 What’s the Story?

-When Dr. Nancy Fox was diagnosed with Lyme disease in 2003, she never could have imagined how much her life would change.
-Once diagnosed, she quickly learned how little knowledge there was on Lyme disease, so she decided to change that.
 In 2011, Dr. Fox’s first children’s book, “No Ticks Please”, was published.
 Then, in 2014, her second book, “Hide and Seek, and No Ticks Please,” was published.
 In 2017, No Ticks, Please|No Garrapatas, Por Favor was published.
-In 2019, The Parasite Convention: How The Humans Have Messed Up Our Lives is taking a different approach to bring about awareness of disease and illness through the stories of Insects.
+In 2022, That Bites is taking a different approach to bring about awareness of disease and illness through the stories of Insects.

 Christina Murphy has been diagnosed with Lyme disease and related co-infections since 2009.

 She quickly decided that she would help others and began educating herself about lyme disease.
 Her journey led her to start a support group based in Maryland in 2013, become a certified health coach, and part of the American Association of Drugless Practitioners making her one of the first three Lyme Literate Health Coaches in the Washington DC area.
 She has been a guest educator at other Lyme support/education groups and hosted/helped with countless information booths in various locations from Canada to North Carolina.
 She has testified in front of the US Senate as part of an effort that got a Lyme bill passed in 2016 as well as testifying to pass the HB880 bill.
 She officially teamed up with Dr. Fox and LEAF in 2018, touring and now spearheading fundraising efforts for the group.